burn-sie/Scheduler-Watchbill-Generator/README.md

 NOTE:
   Most of the dashboard features and some other functions rely on office 2021 features, and will display an error in older versions of Excel.
+  V0.08 has improved and made most formulas more efficient and possibly future proof.
+I wont post them on here but if you ask i may send it your way.
+The newer features require Office 2021 or later.
+V8 is the screenshot above.

 Search Engine Keywords: Navy Watchbill Generator